 We do not accept any responsibility for anything done or not done by the lawyer or other person.
-He or she is not our agent or employee.
+They are not our agent or employee.
 We make no representation of any kind about the lawyer's or other person's ability.